Aamosh12/RTD-Tutorial/docs/source/index.rst

 .. note::

-   I'm still learning the Read The Docs Tutorial
+   I'm still learning the Read The Docs Tutorial.

 Content
 --------